-Stephanie Suarez is an attorney in the firm’s Labor & Employment Practice Group.
+Stephanie Suarez is an associate in the firm’s Labor & Employment and Litigation practice groups.
 She represents management in a wide array of labor and employment disputes throughout the Tri-State area.

 Stephanie has successfully represented clients in employment discrimination matters before a variety of local, state, and federal agencies, including the New York City Commission on Human Rights, the New York State Division of Human Rights, the Connecticut Commission on Human Rights and Opportunities, and the U.S. Equal Employment Opportunity Commission.
 She has also represented clients in private mediation, and regularly defends clients in employment discrimination and wage and hour litigations in state and federal courts throughout New York and Connecticut.

 In addition to representing clients in litigation, Stephanie counsels businesses on compliance with local, state, and federal anti-discrimination laws.
 She frequently assists clients with workforce training, including providing anti-sexual harassment training to employees in accordance with the 2018 New York State and New York City anti-sexual harassment laws, among other topics.
 Stephanie also assists clients in creating and enforcing restrictive covenants and related employment agreements.

 Stephanie’s practice also includes defending property owners and managers in cases involving allegations of housing discrimination pursuant to the Fair Housing Act, Americans with Disabilities Act, and related statutes before state and local agencies, and in federal courts in both New York and Connecticut.